digidem/mapeo-desktop/README.md

 git push --follow-tags origin master
 ```

 This will trigger a build that will upload the installers to the [releases](https://github.com/digidem/mapeo-desktop/releases) page.
+It will also upload the reference to the latest versino on the https://mapeo.world website using `bin/release-latest.js`.

 ## Custom Imagery